karalyons/hello_world/README.md

 # Welcome to ENTR-451

-I am making lamb tonight
+I am making lamb tonight from HelloFresh!